krmnn/krmnn/README.md

 ### Hi there 👋

+I'm Thomas, a systems and software engineer and hobby musician, currently living in Berlin (DE).

 <!--
 **krmnn/krmnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.